KernelTuner/kernel_tuner/doc/source/dev-environment.rst

     * Activate the environment with :bash:`pyenv activate kerneltuner`.
     * Make sure :bash:`which python` and :bash:`which pip` point to the expected Python location and version.
     * Update Pip with :bash:`pip install --upgrade pip`.
 #.
-Install the project, dependencies and extras: :bash:`poetry install --with test,docs -E cuda -E opencl -E hip`, leaving out :bash:`-E cuda`, :bash:`-E opencl` or :bash:`-E hip` if this does not apply on your system.
+Install the project, dependencies and extras: :bash:`poetry install --with test,docs -E cuda -E opencl -E hip -E julia`, leaving out :bash:`-E cuda`, :bash:`-E opencl` etc. if this does not apply on your system.
 To go all-out, use :bash:`--all-extras`
     * Depending on the environment, it may be necessary or convenient to install extra packages such as :bash:`cupy-cuda11x` / :bash:`cupy-cuda12x`, and :bash:`cuda-python`.
 These are currently not defined as dependencies for kernel-tuner, but can be part of tests.
     * Do not forget to make sure the paths are set correctly.
 If you're using CUDA, the desired CUDA version should be in :bash:`$PATH`, :bash:`$LD_LIBARY_PATH` and :bash:`$CPATH`.
     * Re-open the shell for changes to take effect.